FlyNeopolitan/CS225-Final-Project/written_report/GOALS.md

 ### Database :

 - We will use The OpenFlights Airports Database, routes Database to get the weight and edge.
-Each node represents an airport.
+Each vertex represents an airport.

 ```
 Edge Weight = Relative Distance